digitalrebar/edgelab/bootstrapping.md

 1. Run the start-up script on the host with your Wifi information.
    1. The command is `./start-up [Wifi SSID] [Wifi Password]`
    1. It's normal for the initial command to show "cannot connect" while the Wifi is configured
-   1. If the command fails, simply try a second time
+   1. If the command fails, simply try a second or third time.
+Script success will show API JSON responses from DRP.
    1. At the end of the process, the Wifi IP address of RPi #0 will be shown
 1. Use the Wifi IP address to access Digital Rebar running on RPi #0
    1. visit `https://[RPi #0 Address]:8092` to access Digital Rebar